johnaweiss/HTML-Micro-Templating/README.md

 ## Records

 A simple newline-delimited list.
 Fieldnames are stated only once, on the first row.
 Leading spaces/tabs are ignored.
 Uses a simple tilde `~` delimiter, so no conflict with commas, no escape characters needed.
 No brackets, braces, parens, or angles.
+Headers must match fieldnames in the template.

 ```
 <records hidden id="sculptors">